ChrstphrHll/npc_gen/students/Cirvlon Elpaerae.md

 ### Description
 - Tiefling Druid from Principality of the Palus Peoples
 - 2nd year Assault student in Alderden
-- short straight white hair that's put up, Pale Green eyes, and Pale Gray skin
+- short straight strawberry blond hair that's plain, Pale Green eyes, and Pale Gray skin
 - Is Impressive and Callous, and has Logic as their ideal

 ### Organizations